openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 ********************************************

-When you create a course by re-running another course, you should carefully review the course settings and content.
-At a minimum, you will need to make these changes to prepare the new course for release:
+When you create a course by re-running another course, you should carefully review the settings and content of the new course.
+To assure a quality experience for students, be sure to test the course thoroughly before the course start date.
+See :ref:`Testing Your Course` and :ref:`Beta_Testing`.

+At a minimum, you will need to make these changes to prepare the new course for
+release:

-* Add course staff members.
+* Add course staff members, including discussion admins, moderators, and community TAs.
 See :ref:`Add Course Team Members` or :ref:`Course_Staffing`.

 * Update course-wide dates, including course and enrollment start and end